Mission: Impossible – Fallout: Sequels

 Mission: Impossible – Fallout was followed by Mission: Impossible – Dead Reckoning Part One (2023).
 It features many of the same cast and crew including Cruise, Rhames, Pegg, Ferguson, and Kirby reprising their roles, as well as McQuarrie as director and writer.
 Dead Reckoning Part One also introduces Hayley Atwell as an ally to Ethan, and Esai Morales as his old rival who is working for a rogue artificial intelligence known as The Entity.
 Another sequel, Mission: Impossible – The Final Reckoning, was released in 2025.
-Although reported to be the final installments of the franchise, both Cruise and McQuarrie have expressed interest in developing further sequels.
+Though further sequels are planned, Cruise has confirmed that The Final Reckoning would be his final portrayal of Ethan Hunt in the franchise.